renatabiniek/moodbox/README.md

   ![Delete modal error image](docs/bugs/delete-modal.png)

-* **Users can submit add tool form with negative number in time required field**
+* **Users can submit Add tool form with negative number in time required field**

-  When testing the add tool form, I found that it was possible to enter or select a value less than 0 in the time required field, which was both not a good user experience and bad data.
+  When testing the Add tool form, I found that it was possible to enter or select a value less than 0 in the time required field, which was both not a good user experience and bad data.

   **Didn't work**: I tried validation of the field with overriding clean method and ValidationError in ToolForm using [this post](https://stackoverflow.com/questions/12806771/django-modelform-validation) as a guide.
 The form was getting cleared and new tool wasn't getting created in the admin panel, but the error was not getting displayed.